 How to Change SRD SASSA Phone Number

 If you have decided to change your Sassa SRD grant R350 phone number, there are a few steps you need to take.
-In order to change your phone number, you must be registered with the Sassa portal.
+First of all, you must be registered with the Sassa portal.
 Once registered, you will be able to receive notifications through the toll-free call center.
 If your phone number is not Rica, you should first try to change your name in Sassa.

 The first step in changing your Sassa phone number is to change your bank account.
 Sassa will not pay your grant into the bank account of another person.
 Therefore, you must provide your personal information.